dojo/docs/dojox/calendar.rst

 In editing mode:

   * press the arrow keys to move the data item,
-  * press the up or down arrow keys while maintaining the control key to resize it by moving the end of this data item.
+  * press the up or down arrow keys while holding the control key to resize it by moving the end of this data item.
   * press the enter key to validate the changes and leaving the edit mode.
   * press the escape key to cancel the changes and leaving the edit mode.